pepkit/pephub/README.md

 ### Option 1.
 Standalone `docker`:

-If you already have a public database instance running, you can choose to build and run the server container only.
+If you already have a public database instance running, you can choose to build and run the server container only. **A note to Apple Silicon (M1/M2) users**: If you have issues running, try setting your default docker platform with `export DOCKER_DEFAULT_PLATFORM=linux/amd64` to get the container to build and run properly.
+See [this issue](https://github.com/pepkit/pephub/issues/87) for more information.

 **1. Environment:**
 Ensure that you have your [environment](docs/server-settings.md) properly configured.
-Store your settings inside a `.env` file.
-You can inject these into the container using the `--env-file` flag.
+To manage secrets in your environment, we leverage `pass` and curated [`.env` files](environment/production.env).
+You can use our `deploy_docker.sh` script to start your container with these `.env` files.

-**2. Start container:**
+**2. Build and start container:**
 ```
 docker build -t pephub .
-docker run -p 8000:8000 --env-file .env pephub
+./docker_deploy.sh
 ```

 Alternatively, you can inject your environmnet variables one-by-one: